clj/nim-esp8266-examples/README.md

 Shows how to enable and use the *Regions* garbage collector

 **Note:** There are quite a few aspects of this garbage collector which does not work in the current version of Nim (1.0.2).
 See the source code for details.

+### MQTT: Blinky

+Blinks the LED on pin 2, but controllable via MQTT.
+A WiFi connection is required.
+See more information in the [mqtt-blinky example readme](mqtt-blinky/README.md).

 ## Troubleshooting